randoop/grt-testing/README.md

 ### Setup

-To set up the environment, refer to the following:
+To set up the environment, refer to:

-* `scripts/mutation-prerequisites.md` for mutation analysis
-* `scripts/defects4j-prerequisites.md` for defect detection
+* `scripts/prerequisites.md` for all prerequisites and setup instructions

 ### Running Scripts